umk/doc2doc/README.md

 # doc2doc

-**doc2doc** is a simple command-line tool that takes an input file and an optional prompt, then creates or updates an output file.
+**doc2doc** is a simple command-line tool that takes an input file, then creates or updates an output file.
 It compares the new input with the previous one to keep unchanged parts of the output and formatting intact, without needing extra instructions for the AI.

-Usage: `doc2doc [arguments...] <prompt>`
+Usage: `doc2doc [arguments...]`

 ### Arguments